portworx/lcfs/lcfs/README.md

 As of now, all metadata (inodes, directories, emap, extended attributes etc), stay in memory until the layer is unmounted or layer/file is deleted.
 There is no upper limit on how many of those could be cached.
 Actual amount of metadata is cached, not page aligned metadata.
+Almost all these are tracked using sequential lists in cache with the exception of directories bigger than a certain size which would use a hash table for tracking file names.
+Snapshot root directory uses a hash table always irrespective of the number of layers present.

 Each layer maintains a hash table for its inodes using a hash generated using the inode number.
 This hash table is private to that layer.